PelleJuul/graph-physical-models/readme.md

 * *juce* contains a real-time interactive C++ implementation created using the JUCE application framework.
 * *matlab* contains a (highly inefficient) reference implementation in matlab.

+# Usage

+The code provided here is provided for personal and educational use only.
+If you use this code in relation to published research, pleae cite:

+*P. J. Christensen and S. Seraﬁn, “Graph Based Physical Models for Sound Synthesis,” in Proceedings of the 16th Sound and Music Computing Conference, Malaga, Spain, 2019, pp. 234–240.*